-The names, ages, positions and certain other information concerning our current executive officers and significant employees is set forth below.
+The names, ages, positions, and certain other information concerning our current executive officers and significant employees is set forth below.

-Name Age Position Michael I. German 68 Chief Executive Officer, President and Director Firouzeh Sarhangi 60 Chief Financial Officer and Treasurer Matthew J. Cook 57 Vice President - Operations Russell S. Miller 55 Vice President - Gas Supply and Marketing
+Name Age Position Michael I. German 69 Chief Executive Officer, President, and Director Firouzeh Sarhangi 61 Chief Financial Officer, Treasurer, and Corporate Secretary Matthew J. Cook 58 Vice President - Operations Russell S. Miller 56 Vice President - Gas Supply and Marketing

-^{}Biographical information for Mr. German can be found under "Board of Directors."
+^{} Biographical information for Mr. German can be found under "Board of Directors."

-Firouzeh Sarhangi has served as chief financial officer and treasurer of the Company since its organization in 2013 and as corporate secretary since 2018.
-She was appointed as chief financial officer and treasurer of Corning Gas in 2006.
-Ms. Sarhangi also serves as treasurer of Corning Appliance and as chief financial officer of Pike, Leatherstocking Gas and Leatherstocking Pipeline and serves on the board of Pike.
+Firouzeh Sarhangi has served as chief financial officer and treasurer since 2006, and as corporate secretary since 2018.
+Ms. Sarhangi also serves as treasurer of Corning Appliance and as chief financial officer of Corning Gas, Pike, Leatherstocking Gas and Leatherstocking Pipeline, and serves on the board of Pike.
 From February 2004 until her appointment as chief financial officer of the Company, she served as vice president - finance of Corning Gas.
 Previously, she was president of Tax Center International ("TCI"), a company she founded and operated until Corning Gas purchased TCI in 1998.
-Ms. Sarhangi has more than thirty years of public accounting experience.
+Ms. Sarhangi has more than thirty-three years of public accounting experience.